zuomozu/NLP-Racism-detection/README.md

 ```bash
 python app.py
 ```

-Open your browser and navigate to http://127.0.0.1:5000/ to access the web interface.
+** The model file is too large, hence it was uploaded in parts, combine it and save it as tf_model.h5 Open your browser and navigate to http://127.0.0.1:5000/ to access the web interface.

 Classify Text via API